 We are also happy to show our cidery and equipment.
 We have an Austrian chopper and press, several variable capacity tanks, oak barrels, pumps, sparging & bottling equipment.
 All the things that people who like to explore the working end of cider production will find interesting!

-This spring we will have bottled our first batch of organic hard cider vinegar.
-This is made in the “slow Orleans” method, which means a surface fermentation in oak barrels.
-Most vinegar is made in a matter of hours using submerged fermentation and oxygenation.
-In our method the mother is allowed to float gently on the fermenting cider until the juice has gone fully acetic, which can take months.
+This spring we will once again be bottling our organic hard cider vinegar.
+This is made in the slow Orlean’s method, which means a surface fermentation in oak barrels.
+Modern vinegar is made in a matter of hours using submerged fermentation and oxygenation.
+In traditional methods the mother is allowed to float gently on the fermenting cider until the juice has gone fully acetic, which can take months.
 It is then further aged in oak casks.

 Why Go Organic?